 - 12. The licence holder must inform any person covered by this licence, to whom a particular condition of the licence applies, of the following: - (a) the particular condition, including any variations of it; - (b) the cancellation or suspension of the licence; - (c) the surrender of the licence. - 13.
-The licence holder must not permit a person covered by this licence to conduct any dealing with the GMOs unless: - (a) the person has been informed of any applicable licence conditions, including any variation of them; and - (b) the licence holder has obtained from the person a signed and dated statement that the person: - has been informed by the licence holder of the licence conditions including any variation of them; and - ii. has understood and agreed to be bound by the licence conditions, or variation. - 14.
-The licence holder must inform the persons covered by this licence that any Personal Information relevant to the administration and/or enforcement of the licence may be released to the Regulator.
+The licence holder must not permit a person covered by this licence to conduct any dealing with the GMOs unless:

+- (a) the person has been informed of any applicable licence conditions, including any variation of them; and - (b) the licence holder has obtained from the person a signed and dated statement that the person: - has been informed by the licence holder of the licence conditions including any variation of them; and - ii. has understood and agreed to be bound by the licence conditions, or variation. - 14.
+If GMOs from licence DIR 201 are planted under Condition 37(e)(iii), then persons conducting the dealings under this licence must also be appropriately trained under DIR 201. - 15.
+The licence holder must inform the persons covered by this licence that any Personal Information relevant to the administration and/or enforcement of the licence may be disclosed to the Regulator.